wso2/docs-is/en/includes/guides/branding/configure-ui-branding.md

 You can customize the user interfaces (UIs) presented to your users during the login, sign-up, and account recovery flows, and on the My Account portal according to the theming guidelines of your organization.

 !!! note "UI Branding for B2B applications"
-    If you have created [suborganizations]({{base_path}}/guides/organization-management/manage-suborganizations/), note that you can configure separate UI branding for your suborganizations.
-If you have not configured UI branding for your suborganization, the UI branding of your root organization will be applied to the suborganization.
+    If you have created [organizations]({{base_path}}/guides/organization-management/manage-organizations/), note that you can configure separate UI branding for your organizations.
+If you have not configured UI branding for your organization, the UI branding of your organization (root) will be applied to the organization.

 By branding these interfaces, users will get a familiar and consistent user experience.